fritzthecap/ffmpeg-scripts/README.md

 Every script displays its purpose and commandline-syntax when called without arguments.

 Some of the scripts call other scripts, thus you should stand in the scripts directory when launching one.
 __Most of the scripts expect a video-directory that contains all .mp4 files that are to be processed.__
-Mind that all videos must have the same dimension (width x height), the script do not check this.
+Mind that all videos must have the same dimension (width x height), the scripts do not check this.
 Joined videos of different dimensions may lead to strange results, at least when the YouTube-processing will run on them!

 Scripts are no _binaries_, they are hopefully understandable and adaptable for you!